mvilrokx/autd-js-front-end-dev-guide/chapter-3/README.md

 This will immediately open up your web page in your default browser.

 Make sure that Babel watch is still running in a separate terminal.
 Now make a change to your app.js source file and save it, you should see the browser window refresh on save, reflecting your JavaScript update.
-Do the same with the index.html file, make a change and save.
+Do the same with the index.html file; make a change and save.
 Again, you should see the browser window refresh on save, this time reflecting your html update.
 Later, when we add CSS, we will also add CSS changes to watch list of ```browser-sync```.

 You can now hide the 2 terminals that run Babel watch and Browsersync and never have to worry about them again (well, almost never as you will see later).
 Just leave your browser window open and put your IDE next to it.
 Write some code, save it, and review it in the auto-refreshed browser window!